Srikanth2001-tech/Predicting-Loan-Default-Risk-Using-ML/ReadMe.txt

 5. Execute all the cells to perform data preprocessing, model training, and evaluation.

 ## **Results**
 This project compares multiple machine learning models for predicting loan default risk.
-The **Random Forest** and **XGBoost** models provide strong performance in terms of accuracy, precision, recall, and ROC-AUC. **Feature importance** is analyzed to identify the key factors influencing the default risk prediction.
+The **KNN** and **XGBoost** models provide strong performance in terms of accuracy, precision, recall, and ROC-AUC. **Feature importance** is analyzed to identify the key factors influencing the default risk prediction.

 ## **Contributions**
 Feel free to contribute by: